ARBIOM announces the launch of the BioSkog biorefinery project in partnership with pulp and paper company Norske Skog Golbey.

 Synergies between paper production and biorefining, combined with Norske Skog Golbey know-how in industrial wood sourcing and processing, will allow the partners to validate a new model demonstrating the economical benefits of on-site integration of their operations.
 Additional benefits include reducing the risk and accelerating the timing of the project study to deploy the first wood based biorefinery.

-Gilles Amsallem, CEO of Arbiom, states: “After having developed our technology at pilot scale in another wood rich area, Virginia USA, the BioSkog project provides Arbiom with the perfect environment for the first industrial deployment in France and the structuring of a biobased chemical value chain leveraging the country’s massive forest material resources.”
+Gilles Amsallem, CEO of Arbiom, stated: “After having developed our technology at pilot scale in another wood rich area, Virginia USA, the BioSkog project provides Arbiom with the perfect environment for the first industrial deployment in France and the structuring of a biobased chemical value chain leveraging the country’s massive forest material resources.”